Wichlass/Wichlass/README.md

 <h3 align="center">Systems Designer | Graphics Programmer | Engine Architect</h3>

 ---

 ### 👨‍💻 About Me & My Journey

-I am an 18-year-old developer driven by the question **"How does it work under the hood?"**.
+I am a developer driven by the question **"How does it work under the hood?"**.

 My journey started with modding **MTA: San Andreas** servers, where I first struggled with Lua scripts.
 That struggle turned into passion.
-I moved through the web stack (HTML/CSS/JS), explored Python, and eventually faced the **C++**.
+I moved through the web stack (HTML/CSS/JS), explored Python, and eventually faced **C++**.

 I initially quit C++ because it felt impossible.
 But I couldn't accept defeat.
-I returned with discipline, improved myself in OOP and Memory Management, and now C++ is my strongest weapon.
+I returned with discipline, improved myself in OOP and Memory Management, and now **C++ is my strongest weapon**.

-Today, I don't just write code; I design **Architectures**.
+Today, I don't just write code; I design **scalable systems and engine architectures**.

 * I focus on **Logic over Syntax**.
-I believe if you know the architecture, the language is just a tool.
+If you understand the architecture, the language is just a tool.
-* I am currently diving deep into **3D Graphics Programming** (DirectX 11, HLSL) and **Game Engine Development**.
+* I am deeply focused on **3D Graphics Programming** (DirectX 11, HLSL) and **Game Engine Development**.
-* Founder of **Overbyte**.
+* Founder & Lead Engineer of **Overbyte**.

 ---